FatehAK/starter-templates/README.md

-# Starter Codes
+# Starter Templates
-Starter codes that provide a template for creating simple web apps to complex React-Redux web apps.
+Starter templates which can be reused for rapid web application development.